denisgomes/psi/docs/preface/main.rst

 is welcome to join our discord_ server were a lot of the development discussion is going on.
 It's also a great place to ask for help.

-Some of the features of PSI are:

-* Linear static analysis
-* Open source and free to use

 Contact
 -------